 Following these sales formulas, put together all the sections of what you’re going to say.
 Once you have your information, tie it all together and edit out any clunky sentences and information that doesn’t absolutely need to be there.
 Make sure it flows well and time yourself delivering your pitch.
 It should be no longer than 30-60 seconds.
 Your pitch needs to be snappy and concise, so the shorter it is, the better!

-Other things to remember when you are delivering your pitch
+Other things to remember when you are delivering your recruiting sales pitch

 Ask a Question to Start a Discussion